The following materials are required:

 - a professor in your major department.

 You must have completed course work or the activity with the professor giving you a reference.
 Decide if you want to sign the waiver section or not, and then give one form to each faculty member who agrees to write the recommendation for you.

 - A written response to the statement on this page.

 - An Interview.

 The Director of the program to which you are applying will contact you to set up an appointment prior to a decision on your application.

 - Written record demonstrating your successful completion of the Communication and Literacy test of the Massachusetts Test for Educator Licensure (MTEL).
 (Paper copies of your test results.
 Copies of emails are acceptable.)
 You must register for, take and pass, this test at or before the February of your junior year.
-You may obtain registration materials for the MTEL online or in the Education Office, Room 303.
+You may obtain registration materials for the MTEL online.

 Please note: full acceptance into the practicum segment of the teacher licensure programs necessitates a passing score on all tests of the MTEL (i.e., subject matter test, the Literacy and Communication tests, and for the early childhood and elementary students, Foundations of Reading test).
-Therefore, check the current MTEL Registration Booklet (available online or in Reese Room 303) for test dates and with the program director to make sure you will have taken and passed all tests before your practicum semester.
+Therefore, check the current MTEL Registration Booklet for test dates and with the program director to make sure you will have taken and passed all tests before your practicum semester.